-Rosalie Hollands, BA (Hons) Chartered Surveying Degree Apprenticeship
+Rosalie Hollands, BSc (Hons) Chartered Surveying Degree Apprenticeship

 Rosalie felt a traditional degree wasn't right for her and is now on a Degree Apprenticeship in Chartered Surveying, studying while she works and earns